 Here’s what you will need:

-Besides jalapeños and bacon, the only other ingredients you will need are for the filling: cream cheese, sharp cheddar cheese, parmesan cheese, and dry ranch salad dressing.
+Besides jalapeños and bacon, the only other ingredients you will need include cream cheese, sharp cheddar cheese, parmesan cheese, and a package of dry ranch salad dressing.

 Here’s how to make them: